evanw/esbuild/README.md

 #### JavaScript syntax support:

 Syntax transforms convert newer JavaScript syntax to older JavaScript syntax for use with older browsers.
 You can set the language target with the `--target` flag, which goes back as far as ES6.
-Note that if you use a syntax feature that esbuild doesn't yet have support for transforming to your current language target, esbuild will still build successfully but will generate a warning where the unsupported syntax is used and will pass the syntax through un-transformed.
+You can also set `--target` to a comma-separated list of browsers and versions (e.g. `--target=chrome58,firefox57,safari11,edge16`).
+Note that if you use a syntax feature that esbuild doesn't yet have support for transforming to your current language target, esbuild will generate an error where the unsupported syntax is used.

 These syntax features are always transformed for older browsers: